hajduakos/PanoDotNet/README.md

 How to use it?
 --------------
 * Build and run the application.
-It requires .NET4.5 Framework.
+  * .NET Framework 4.5 is required
 * Open an image using File/Open.
 Currently only JPG images are supported.
+  * A sample image is provided in the 'Samples' folder.
-* Click and move the mouse to move around.
-Scroll to zoom.
+* Click and move the mouse to move around, scroll to zoom.